inmbolmie/elfacun/MANUAL.md

 You have been provided with 50 RFID tags that can be programmed and read by the module.
 You need to modify your pieces to place one tag under each piece.

+In case you want to buy more tags, the tag specification is __NTAG213, 18mm diameter__.

 The provided tags are 18mm. wide, so they are a good fit for the Exclusive and München original pieces, but maybe a little big for the Modular pieces, specially for the pawns.

 ![alt text](./images/tags1.JPG)